 - The early Christians were told to set aside money for the Lord’s work on Sunday; presumably via a collection at a church meeting (1 Cor.
 16:1-2).

 Christians are not under the Old Testament law, which includes the ten commandments, but under God’s grace (Rom.
 6:14-15) – see separate post on this topic.
+We have been “released from the law” (Gal.
+7:6).
 The law of Moses has been replaced by the law of Christ (1 Cor.
 9:21; 2 Cor.
 3:7-11).
 Therefore, the Bible places no limits on when Christians can meet together.
 They can praise and celebrate the Lord’s Supper any day of week (1 Cor.
-11:26).
+11:36).
 Although some early Jewish believers wanted to keep the Sabbath, this was not considered to be a matter of importance, but one of the individual conscience (Rom.
 14:5-6).

 As Christians have been released from the Old Testament law, they are not bound by regulations such as those saying that a person must keep the Sabbath in order to please God.
 When the Galatians were trying to earn God’s favor by observing certain days like the Sabbath and by promoting circumcision, Paul said that they had been freed from being subject to such laws (Gal.
 4:4-11; 5:1-2).
 Paul also prohibits Christians being condemned for not following particular food or drink regulations and for not observing particular religious activities that are held on an annual, monthly or weekly basis: “Do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.
 These are a shadow of the things that were to come; the reality, however, is found in Christ” (Col 2:16-17NIV).
 In this passage, the religious festivals were the annual Jewish festivals and the Sabbath day was the weekly Jewish Sabbath.

 It should be noted that the “Sabbath-rest” in Hebrews 4:1-11, is different to the Sabbath day.
+This rest is entered by faith in Christ (Heb.
+11:2-3).
+The old covenant laws are now symbols and metaphors for us.
 As God rested after His work of creation, Christians rest in the completed work of Christ (Mt.
-11:28).
-In this sense, the Sabbath-rest is likened to our salvation.
+11:28-30).
+In this sense, the physical Sabbath-rest is likened to our spiritual rest of salvation.
+The weekly Sabbath pictured our final salvation.
 Just as Moses was appointed by God to lead the Israelites from slavery in Egypt to the promised land of Canaan, Christ was appointed by God to lead people from bondage to sin to the eternal Sabbath-rest of heaven.
 As most of the Jews died before reaching the “rest” of the promised land because of unbelief, so unbelief excludes people from God’s gift of salvation.